 - Add the butter and let it melt.
 Reduce to a simmer and allow to cook for 5 minutes to slightly thicken.3 tablespoons unsalted butter

-- Spoon the sauce over the chicken, garnish with parsley, lemon wedges, and serve.1 tablespoon chopped fresh parsley, Lemon wedges
+- Spoon the sauce over the chicken, garnish with parsley, lemon wedges, and serve.1 tablespoon chopped fresh parsley, lemon wedges

 Notes